-The holiday season is a great time to give your time and talents to worthy causes, and there's no shortage of ways to help out around Westchester.
-So whether you volunteer regularly or are just looking into it for the first time, we've got more ideas for getting your family involved in volunteering.
-All opportunities listed here welcome kids and teens, and this might be just the time to start a new family tradition!
+The holiday season is a great time to give your time and talents to worthy causes, and there is no shortage of ways to help out around Westchester.
+Whether you volunteer regularly or are just looking into it for the first time, we've got lots of ways your family can get involved in the community.
+All those listed here welcome kids and teens—and could absolutely turn into the start of a new family tradition.

 Senior Centers and Nursing Homes are fantastic places to volunteer.
-Teens and parents with younger children can really brighten a senior's day during the holidays and year round with a board game, craft project, a game of cards or just sharing stories of past and present.
-Call or visit a local nursing home and inquire about volunteer opportunities for kids and teens.
+Teens and parents with younger children can really brighten a senior's day during the holidays with a board game, craft project, a game of cards, or just by sharing stories.
+Consider calling a local nursing home—there’s a comprehensive list of places here that you can search by city/town/zip code—and inquire about volunteer opportunities for kids and teens.

 Originally published in 2013.
 Sonia Gonzalez contributed additional reporting.